 The Mount Saint Mary's Women's Rugby Football Club (MSMWRFC) is a Division III team which competes in the Small College Division of EPRU.
 2012 was the club's first year of match play with success on and off the field.
 The ladies stepped up and formulated a team with high numbers, and natural talent that has been commended by the campus, community, and competitors.

 The Women's Rugby Team is a club that plays other Division III and II schools in the EPRU.
 Some of the schools include: Swarthmore, Scranton, Drexel, Lebanon Valley College, Lehigh, Bryn Mawr, and Lafayette.
 The team practices 2-3 times per week with games on Saturday mornings.
 The majority of the team begins with absolutely no previous experience, and we encourage anybody who is interested to give it a try!
 We have great coaches, who teach us the sport from scratch.
 Along with promoting athletic fitness, we strive for team unity and camaraderie.

-The Women’s Rugby Club is an EPRU Division III-Small College club sport open to students of all experience levels.
+The Women’s Rugby Club is a Small College club sport open to students of all experience levels.
 The club competes with teams from the Eastern Pennsylvania Rugby Union.
 Practices and matches are held during both the fall and spring semesters.

 Swarthmore College Women, located in southeastern Pennsylvania, compete in the Small College-Division III of the EPRU.
 They are, "all about taking a break from our crazy lives to have fun playing good, clean rugby with a fantastic group of women."

 Their number one priority is to, "have fun playing rugby!
 But we also take ourselves seriously on the field."